simfei/denoising/README.md

 ### 1. Installation for training on GPU

 The implementation of CARE, N2N and N2V requires tensorflow version1.
-The implementation of DnCNN and ResNet requires torch.
+The implementation of DnCNN, ResNet and PN2V requires torch.

-**For training on GPU**, first install [miniconda](https://docs.conda.io/en/latest/miniconda.html).
+**For training on GPU**, firstly install [miniconda](https://docs.conda.io/en/latest/miniconda.html).
 Then install the required version of CUDA and CuDNN.
 In our case, we use CUDA 9.0 and CuDNN 7.1.4.

 Two enviroments are separately created for tensorflow and torch.
 The following lines show how to create an enviroment and install the packages:
 ```